 Every new hire starts with certain expectations and desires, and if your organization doesn’t meet those, they will begin searching for something better.
 Engaged employees reduce the cost of turnover and help in improving retention rates.

-3. Higher level of customer satisfaction
+3. Higher level of employee and customer satisfaction

 4. Company culture is amplified

 Engaged employees are perfect to work with.
 They like or even love what they do, which can only translate into a culture of employee engagement.
 Without realizing it, they are the ones creating part of the company's culture.
-Make sure that you as an employer give recognition and provide positive feedback to your most engaged employees.
+Make sure that you, as an employer, give recognition and provide positive feedback to your most engaged employees.

 5. Increased level of feedback from the employees

-6. Positive atmosphere all over
+7. Positive atmosphere all over